Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Membership proof
 ================

-A proof to determine if a user has one or more attributes, for example, lives in the EU.
+A proof to determine if an attribute of a user's identitiy is included in a given set, for example, lives in the EU.
 Can also be a :ref:`non-membership proof<glossary-non-membership-proof>`.

 .. _glossary-node: